tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

 ### 2. Instructor Do: Creating an Administrator user on IAM (10 min)

 In this activity, students will learn how to create an `administrator` user using AWS Identity and Access Management (IAM) service.
-This user will add some extra security when working on AWS.
+This will add some extra security when working on AWS.

-Explain to students that a standard best practice is to avoid using the principal or _root_ user to manage their AWS account.
+Explain to students that a common best practice is to avoid using the principal or _root_ user to manage their AWS account.
 This principal user is the one they used to create their AWS account.
 Instead, a new user for each person that requires administrator access should be created using the AWS Identity and Access Management (IAM) service.

 Open the [AWS Management Console](https://console.aws.amazon.com) using your _root_ user, and show students how to create a new user on IAM as follows.